IuliiaKonovalova/school_app/README.md

   ![Profile page buttons](documentation/features/profile_page/profile_page_delete_button.png)

-This button has presence for all other profiles that the boss may visit; thus only a boss can delete a profile.
+This button has a presence for all other profiles that the boss may visit; thus, only a boss can delete a profile.

   ![Profile page buttons](documentation/features/profile_page/profile_page_other_user.png)